Palestinian Arabic: Features

-The dialects spoken Arabic-speakers in the Eastern Mediterranean, form a group of dialects known as Levantine Arabic.
+The dialects spoken by Arabic-speakers in the Eastern Mediterranean, form a group known as Levantine Arabic.
 Arabic manuals for the "Syrian dialect" were produced in the early 20th century, and in 1909 a specific "Palestinian Arabic" manual was published in Jerusalem for Western travelers.

 Palestinian Arabic is a variant of Levantine Arabic because its dialects display characteristic Levantine features: